Intra-Community purchases accounting (goods and services)

 How to check if the VAT has been calculated correctly?

-From the amount reported on line 5 of the report data, subtract the sum from account 1510 Input VAT (if there is VAT for vehicle expenses or fixed assets, include those as well), and the result should be 198.00.
+From the amount reported on line 5 of the statement data, subtract the sum from account 1510 Input VAT (if there is VAT for vehicle expenses or fixed assets, include those as well), and the result should be 156.00.
 If that’s the case, everything is fine on that front.

 If you have any additional questions, please write to us support@simplbooks.ee